Join or Sign In

 Sophie Nélisse, Jasmin Savoy Brown, Liv Hewson, Yellowjackets

-ShowtimeAfter a lengthy strike-related delay, Yellowjackets returned with to our small screens with a third season that was both excellent and its most watched yet.
+ShowtimeAfter a pretty up-and-down second season and a long strike-related delay, Yellowjackets Season 3 ended up being the series' most watched yet.
 It's obvious at this point that Yellowjackets ain't a flash in the pan — this painful story of a high school soccer team's plane crashing in the Canadian wilderness is extremely compelling, thanks in large part to its stellar cast, and folks can't get enough.

 Despite that, the Season 3 finale came and went in early April without any word about a renewal by Showtime, with Yellowjackets' fate seemingly up in the air despite its increasing popularity.
 But we really shouldn't have worried about it, and Season 4 is coming.
 Here's what we know about Yellowjackets Season 4.